leobix/hurricast/README.md

-# Hurricast - Hurricane Forecasting with Deep Learning :hammer:
+# Hurricast - Hurricane Forecasting with Deep Learning :storm:

 This is the repository for the Hurricast Project.